-It’s been said that every transaction has a tax implication.
-Today, many companies trade in the global marketplace where everyday operations carry international tax consequences and opportunities.
-Most taxing authorities take territoriality into consideration, and in many cases there are offsets based on taxes paid in other countries.
+Every transaction has a tax implication - and your business’ trade in the global marketplace carries international tax consequences and opportunities.
+Most taxing authorities take territoriality into consideration, and in many cases, there are offsets based on taxes paid in other countries.